Innovation shaped by lived experience.

 Advocates.
 Builders.

-Our team brings together disability rights pioneers, Intel veterans in accessibility research and design, and community grounded technologists, united by a shared belief that the best innovation starts with lived experience.
+Our team includes disability rights pioneers, accessibility researchers, technologists, and designers who share a belief that the most meaningful innovation begins with lived experience.

 -